The last voyage of the East Indiaman Gotheborg 1743-45

 Next stop was Java where they had fresh fruit, which they knew was a definite cure for scurvy, a disease that made the gums swell and eating of salty food painful.
 By then the men also craved something sugary and sweet but the access to so much fruit was not entirely risk free, "The vast amount of fruits eaten caused a marrow sucking bowl movement that threatened to take with it both cheek bones and stomach" (Wallenberg, 1769)

-At Java the ships were approached by small boats prahas with Javanesians wanting to sell fruits and fresh foods, and all kinds of souveniers, monkies, birds etc. Illustration from the diary of Gethe.
+At Java the ships were approached by small boats, prahas, with Javanese wanting to sell fruits and fresh foods and all kinds of souvenirs, monkeys, birds etc.

 Gotheborg rounds Cape and arrives at Java on 28 August 1743.
 The crew were in very poor condition.
 The late departure is now taking its toll.
 The combined period without vitamin C was too long but they were not entirely sure what caused scurvy, they guessed that there was too much salt in the food and only access to fresh food and fresh fruits would provide a cure.
 They were not able to depart Java before the 12th September but by this, they have also sealed their fate.
-It could have been / it could have hanged on these last few days in August, whether the monsoon winds would've lasted all the way to China.
+It could have been / it could have depended on these last few days in August whether the monsoon winds would've lasted all the way to China.

 The Island of Sapatou was a well-known landmark when sailing to China, next to the coast of Vietnam.
 The name means, "shoe" and was referring to the outlines of the island when approaching.